BestTimesToVisit.com Logo

 Teleféricos (Cable Cars)

-La Paz's teleféricos are a remarkably efficient and affordable cable car system offering stunning city views.
+La Paz's teleféricos are a remarkably efficient and affordable cable car system offering stunning views.
 Ten lines crisscross the city, connecting El Alto to the city center and various neighborhoods.
-They're a great way to avoid traffic and experience a unique perspective.
+They're a great way to avoid traffic and experience the city's geography.

 Cost:Around Bs.
 3-4 (USD $0.40-0.50) per ride, day passes available.

-Tip:Purchase a rechargeable card for ease of use.
+Tip:Purchase a multi-ride card for better value.
 Rush hour (7-9 am and 6-8 pm) can be crowded; consider traveling outside these times.
-Enjoy the breathtaking views!
+Be mindful of pickpockets, especially at crowded stations.

 Minibuses (Micros)